denten-books/plain-text/0-chapter.md

 [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine
 Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific context.
-Their work reminds us that the flatness of digital text endures only as an illusion.
+Their work reminds us that the flatness of *digital* text endures only as an illusion.
+Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 A substantial gap separates the visible text from the source code that produces it.
-Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
-Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends, for better or for worse.
+Forces of capital and political control exploit that gap, obscuring the workings of the device to achieve their ends.

 In *Plain Text*, I argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship,